 An early review copy or book preview is sent out before publication for buyers, reviewers, booksellers, book clubs, or publisher sales representatives to evaluate.
 These copies could have different formats, such as uncorrected or bound differently, or have different cover designs than what will eventually appear in print.
 Usually, this process includes proofs, advanced reading copies, and publication.

 An advance reading copy (ARC) is an early review copy distributed to reviewers, media representatives, booksellers, and others before its release date.
 Arcs typically arrive several months ahead of schedule.

-Arcs are usually printed on 8.5″ x 11″ (or A4) paper, and have a different cover from the final book.
-The text of the book is usually identical to the final version, although there may be some differences such as typos or missing images.
+Arcs are typically printed on 8.5″ x 11″ (or A4) paper and have a different cover from the final book’s.
+Text within is usually identical; however, some differences, such as typos or missing images, may exist.

-If you receive an ARC, it is considered a courtesy to finish reading the book and to write a review or post about it before the book’s publication date.
-However, you are under no obligation to do so.
+If you receive an advance reading copy (ARC), it is generally considered polite to complete reading the book and write a review or post before its release date; however, this obligation is voluntary and should never feel restrictive.